CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

    ![The Select target tab with values selected.](media/targetmongo.png "MongoDB to Azure Database for CosmosDB - Select target")

-   Notice, the **Connection String** will automatically populate with the Key for your Azure Cosmos DB instance.
+   Notice, that the **Connection String** will automatically populate with the Key for your Azure Cosmos DB instance.

 1. Select **Next: Database setting >>**.